 Dress to Impress.

 This is my final safety tip for any travellers, but certainly female travellers in Australia.
 Dress to impress yourself.
 Now I am in no way condoning what people have done to young women and blamed the woman’s attire.
-I am not here to slut shame you either.
-YOu are free to wear as much or as little clothing as you desire.
+I am not here to body shame you either.
+You are free to wear as much or as little clothing as you desire.
 It’s just a little bit of advice on what you wear and how the world may perceive you.
-As someone who works at an airport I can almost instantly tell what country a backpacker is from based on their attire alone before they’ve ordered the first beer from me.
-I’ve seen a lot more side boobs and vaginas then I care to admit to at work.
+As someone who has previously worked at an airport I can almost instantly tell what country a backpacker is from based on their attire alone before they’ve ordered the first beer from me.
+I’ve seen a lot more sneaky breasts and vajayjays then I care to admit to.
 As young ladies are rearranging backpacks, handing over boarding passes or even just stretching up to grab someone off a shop shelf.

 What I am saying is be dressed for the occasion.
 Walking around in a bikini in an airport might get you some unwanted attention- bikini on the beach totally fine.
 Forgetting underwear and rummaging through your bags at the train station might get you some unwanted attention.
 Be aware of your situation and dress accordingly.
 Australia is an open minded country but in saying that Australians are more likely to call you out on your outfit then just smile and walk away, head shaking is disbelief.